 You are browsing the Symfony 4 documentation, which changes significantly from Symfony 3.x.
 If your app doesn't use Symfony 4 yet, browse the Symfony 3.4 documentation.

 Creating a Bug Reproducer¶

 The main Symfony code repository receives thousands of issues reports per year.
-Some of those issues are so obvious or easy to understand, that Symfony Core developers can fix them without any other information.
-However, other issues are much harder to understand because developers can't easily reproduce them in their computers.
+Some of those issues are easy to understand and the Symfony Core developers can fix them without any other information.
+However, other issues are much harder to understand because developers can't reproduce them in their computers.
 That's when we'll ask you to create a "bug reproducer", which is the minimum amount of code needed to make the bug appear when executed.

 Reproducing Simple Bugs¶

 If you are reporting a bug related to some Symfony component used outside the Symfony framework, it's enough to share a small PHP script that when executed shows the bug: